Nurse Interview Questions About Patient Complaints

 Essentially, the interviewer is trying to determine how well you handle stress and how you’ll treat patients and family members when they’re upset and have made a complaint.

-Interview Questions About Dealing With Patients' Complaints
+Interview Questions About Patients' Complaints

 - How would you handle a patient who complains indiscriminately about everything?